Tuscarora War: Chief Blount and the Moore Expedition

 South Carolina dispatched Colonel James Moore with a force of 33 colonists and nearly 1,000 Native Americans, which arrived in December 1712.
 The settlers offered Blount control of the entire Tuscarora tribe if he assisted them in defeating Hancock.
 Blount captured Hancock, and the settlers executed him in 1712.

 In 1713, the Southern Tuscarora lost their Fort Neoheroka in Greene County.
 Neoheroka was one of several Tuscarora forts of that time.
 Others include Torhunta, Innennits, and Catechna.
 These forts were all destroyed during the Tuscarora War by North Carolina colonists.
-An archaeological analysis of Fort Neoheroka indicates that the Tuscarora were adapting new methods of warfare in North America, specifically the advent of firearms, explosives and artillery.
-Ultimately, it was not the defensive limitations of the Tuscarora that cost them at Fort Neoheroka.
-In fact, the fort was "...equal to, if not superior to, comparable Euro-American frontier fortifications of the same era."
-In actuality, the Tuscarora's defeat was not caused by inadequate fortification, but by an arsenal lacking the artillery and explosives employed by their opponents.
+An archaeological analysis of Fort Neoheroka indicates that the Tuscarora were adapting to modern methods of warfare in North America, specifically the advent of firearms, explosives and artillery.
+Ultimately, it was not the defensive limitations of the Tuscarora that cost them at Fort Neoheroka, which was in fact "...equal to, if not superior to, comparable Euro-American frontier fortifications of the same era."
+However, the Tuscarora's arsenal lacked a large supply of the sophisticated artillery and explosives employed by their opponents.
 About 950 people were killed or captured and sold into slavery in the Caribbean or New England by Colonel Moore and his South Carolina troops.

 Aftermath

 Following the decisive defeat, many Tuscarora began a migration to New York.
-There they joined the Five Nations of the Iroquois Confederacy and were accepted as the sixth tribe.
+There they joined the Five Nations of the Haudenosaunee Confederacy and were accepted as the Sixth Nation in 1722.
 Some Tuscarora bands remained in North Carolina with Blount for decades, with the last leaving for New York in 1802.